Cyfrin/Updraft/courses/security/4-puppy-raffle/24-recon-continued/+page.md

 ### Wrap Up

-Having gone through the `selectWinner` function, we now have a better understanding of this process and how it's controlleed.
+Having gone through the `selectWinner` function, we now have a better understanding of this process and how it's controlled.

 The function can't be called until the `raffleDuration` has passed and there are at least 4 people entered.
 Once `selectWinner` is called and passes checks, it uses a pseudo-random method to determine a winner of the raffle and then transfers the `prizePool` and mints them an NFT.